nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 - LinkedHashMap of goods
   - A linked hashmap is chosen for goods to ensure that we are able to maintain the ordering of goods added while having the simplicity of accessing the necessary goods through their SKU

+For more information of the methods regarding the Warehouse Class, check the [UserGuide](/UserGuide.md) to see what features are available to each of the above Classes.

 ### Command Parser
 #### Description
 This is the description for the Command Parser.
 This is an abstract class which all other parser classes will implement